iterative/datachain/README.rst

 DataChain is an open-source Python library for processing and curating unstructured data at scale.

-🤖 AI-Driven Data Curation: Use local ML models, LLM APIs calls to enreach your data.
+🤖 AI-Driven Data Curation: Use local ML models, LLM APIs calls to enrich your data.

 🚀 GenAI Dataset scale: Handle 10s of milions of files or file snippets.

-🐍 Python-friendly: Python objects instead of JSON to represent annotations
+🐍 Python-friendly: Use strictly typed `Pydantic`_ objects instead of JSON.

-Datachain enables parallel processing of multiple data files or samples.
-It can chain different operations such as filtering, aggregation and merging datasets.
-Resulting datasets can be saved, versioned, and extracted as files or converted to a PyTorch data loader.

-Datachain can serialize Python objects (via `Pydantic`_) to an embedded `SQLite`_ databased.
-It efficiently deserializes Python object or run vectorized analytical query in the DB without deserialization.
+To ensure efficiency, Datachain supports parallel processing, parallel data downloads, and out-of-memory computing.
+It excels at optimizing batch operations.
+While most GenAI tools focus on online applications and realtime, DataChain is designed for offline data processing, data curation and ETL.

-The typical use cases are data curation, LLM analytics and validation, image segmentation, pose detection, and GenAI alignment.
+The typical use cases are Computer Vision data curation, LLM analytics and validation.
-DataChain excels at optimizing batch operations, such as parallelizing synchronous API calls or leveraging heavy batch processing tasks.

 .. code:: console